spine-tools/MopoHeatSectorDataProcessing/output/README.md

 District heating system and distributed heating technology parameters based on the [Danish Energy Agency technology catalogues](https://ens.dk/en/our-services/technology-catalogues).

+Produced by `process_generation_data.ipynb` with more details on how the DEA data is mapped, aggregated, and processed into the desired technology parameters.

 ## `peak_to_yearly_demand_ratios_MW_GWh.csv`

-Maximum peak heating/cooling demand (MW) to yearly heating/cooling demand (GWh) ratios accross the modelled weather years, potentially intended to be used for estimating the peak capacities of heat-only boilers in district heating production across Europe.
+Maximum peak heating/cooling demand (MW) to yearly heating/cooling demand (GWh) ratios across the modelled weather years.
-Work in progress.
+Used for estimating the capacities of both distributed heating systems as well as heat-only boilers in district heating production across Europe.

+Produced by `demand_scaling.ipynb` with more details on how these are calculated based on the raw [ArchetypeBuildingModel](https://github.com/vttresearch/ArchetypeBuildingModel) output.

+## `scenario_estimated_existing_capacities_MW.csv`

+Estimated heating/cooling technology capacities in MW based on the [Hotmaps project results](https://gitlab.com/hotmaps?page=1) as well as the peak-to-yearly-demand ratios of the [ArchetypeBuildingModel](https://github.com/vttresearch/ArchetypeBuildingModel) output.
+Essentially just multiplies the yearly demand by the estimated peak demand.

+NOTE!
+The existing heating capacities of the heat pumps are pretty volatile, as the `Electricity` vs `ambient heat` ratios in the Hotmaps data is all over the place.
+For most cases this is hopefully ok, but for some rows the estimated COP reaches hundreds and thousands, which is unrealistic.
+Quirks of statistics, I suppose.

+Produced by `demand_scaling.ipynb` with more details on how the capacities are mapped and estimated.

 ## `scenario_total_yearly_demands_GWh.csv`

 Total yearly space heating/cooling and domestic hot water heating demands based on the [Hotmaps project results](https://gitlab.com/hotmaps?page=1).
-To be used
+These are used to scale the heating/cooling demand profiles to match a desired yearly scenario demand.

+NOTE!
+While Norway and Switzerland are included, they don't have real scenario data in the Hotmaps results.
+Instead, their demands are based on neighbouring countries and scaled based on population.

+Produced by `demand_scaling.ipynb` with more details on how the Hotmaps data is extended, aggregated, and aggregated.